hayguen/rc433_rpi/README.md

     ```
     ./install_recommended_packages.sh
     ```

-3. download several github sources
+3. setup pigpiod service:

+    append options to the daemon, e.g. `-t 0` at line starting with `ExecStart=`, to switch from PCM clock (default) to PWM

     ```
+    sudo nano /lib/systemd/system/pigpiod.service
+    ```

+    see [https://github.com/joan2937/pigpio/issues/331](https://github.com/joan2937/pigpio/issues/331) to read about timing problems of PCM clock when using audio through 3.5mm jack and the PCM clock in pigpio(d). using the audio device happens automatically when booting into GUI (sound server) in headless mode (no display connected at HDMI). timing problems at transmission (replay) prevent detection and switching of the device to be controlled.

+    important is the option, which audio jack to use

+    ```
+    sudo raspi-config
+      '7 Advanced Options' / 'A4 Audio':
+      '0 Auto' / '1 Force 3.5mm' / '2 Force HDMI'
+    ```

+    activate and start the service:

+    ```
+    sudo systemctl enable pigpiod
+    sudo systemctl start  pigpiod
+    sudo systemctl status pigpiod
+    ```

+4. download several github sources

+    ```
     ./get_all_git_sources.sh
     ```

-4. build/install the downloaded github sources; you might want to edit - before execution. your user needs `sudo` rights for this
+5. build/install the downloaded github sources; you might want to edit - before execution. your user needs `sudo` rights for this

     ```
     ./build_all_git_sources.sh